AlistairTomori1/ride-share/docs/REFLECTION.md

 This project made the strengths and limits of linked lists much clearer.
 Linked lists worked well for insertions, removals, and maintaining ordered event/history structures.
 They were especially useful for things like removing expired or dropped-off riders once the node was known.

 At the same time, this project also showed us that linked lists do not automatically make a system fast.
 The real bottleneck in our project is not insertion or removal.
 It is the repeated full-list scanning used by the dispatch algorithm.
-That was a useful lesson because it made the time complexity analysis feel practical instead of theoretical.
+That was a useful lesson because it made the time complexity analysis feel more practical and useable.

 We also learned that algorithm design decisions matter more as the project gets larger.
-A system that feels fine at 10 drivers can behave very differently at 100 or 1000.
+A system that feels fine at 10 drivers can behave very differently at 25 or 100.
 That was one of the biggest differences between just “making it work” and trying to build something that actually fits the Level 4 expectations.

 ## Level 4 Features and Growth